EMCECS/charts/service-pod/README.md

 ## Description

 The Dell EMC service pod is a k8s pod with the following capabilities:
-- login and analyze the k8s cluster environment
+- remote login via ssh to analyze the k8s cluster environment
 - tools and scripts to triage the k8s cluster
 - collect logs from the deployed pods
-- allow remote access via ssh

 For security, the service pod can be configured with a customizable user/group/password credentials for SSH access.
 The user/group/password credentials can be configured via a Kubernetes secret that contains the user/group/password.
 Note that the name of the credentials secret needs to match the name of the credentials secret that is used in the service pod deployment's secret mount.